 “Somatic” means to experience sensations and movement from a first-person perspective, or from within.
 Broadly, somatics includes Alexander Technique, Feldenkrais Method, yoga, tai chi and related systems.
 The term was coined by Thomas Hanna (1928-1990), a philosophy professor who built on the work of F. Matthias Alexander, Moshe Feldenkrais and others.

 Hanna, however, placed more emphasis on “pandiculation,” which is what we do instinctively when we extend our arms upon awakening (often accompanied by a yawn).
 We are not stretching statically, but slowly contracting tight muscles within a comfortable range of movement, and then releasing them – notice that dogs and cats do this approximately 40 times per day!

 Somatic Education in the tradition of Thomas Hanna is a system that addresses the tendency in most of us to hold unnecessary muscle tension.
 We may lose the ability to consciously let go of involuntary reflexes when they are no longer needed, such as back muscles that contract when getting ready to move quickly, but don’t fully release when we are done moving.
-By deliberately contracting and noticing the increased tension, then slowly letting it go, we can retrain our brains to have more awareness and more voluntary control of these reflexes.
+By deliberately contracting and noticing the increased tension, then slowly letting it go, we can retrain our brain and nervous system to have more awareness and more voluntary control of these movement patterns.